Emergency Medical Services

 Membership and Training

 Membership is open to students and staff.
 You don't need experience to join!
-CPR/AED certrifications are needed within three weeks of joining and a member must enroll in an EMT-Basic (EMT-B) class within one year of joining.
-Freshman cannot join until their second semester, but may do ride alongs in the fall.
+CPR/AED certifications are needed within three weeks of joining, and a member must enroll in an EMT-Basic (EMT-B) class within one year of joining.

 The College helps provide payment for the classes when you sign a contract committing at least one year of service.
 Additional training is offered throughout the year, and all members must stay up-to-date on new protocols and procedures.

-Each crew works a 24-hour shift every five days.
+Each crew works a 24-hour shift every six days.
 While on call, crew members stay within three minutes of campus and free of alcohol or other substances.

 Two letters of recommendation will be required with the application.
 Please contact LCEMS@lynchburg.edu with questions.